Last Updated on March 19, 2021 by Helga Dosa

 Peaceful niches where nature reigns.
 Pordenone’s parks are near the historic centre.

-After a leisurely stroll around the town centre, go for an enjoyable walk along the pedestrian path flanking the banks of the Noncello river, with its wealth of vegetation and protected fauna, and discover another side to Pordenone; it is a city that knows how to express itself in the language of nature, leaving the bustling town life aside for a moment.
-The town parks are immersed in a peaceful atmosphere, which you can enjoy at a stone’s throw from the historic centre.
+After a leisurely stroll around the town center, go for an enjoyable walk along the pedestrian path flanking the banks of the Noncello river, with its wealth of vegetation and protected fauna, and discover another side to Pordenone; it is a city that knows how to express itself in the language of nature, leaving the bustling town life aside for a moment.
+The town parks are immersed in a peaceful atmosphere, which you can enjoy at a stone’s throw from the historic center.

 Gorizia: An appealing encounter

+Gorizia is another of the cities in Friuli, Italy.
 A “garden town”, abounding with tree-lined avenues, elegantly expresses all its Mitteleuropean essence.
 Its mild climate led to it being chosen as a residence for Hapsburg functionaries, hence its name, the “Nice of Austria”.

 Gorizia is a melting pot of different cultures and today it is a “garden town” welcoming its visitors to its tree-lined avenues and stately villas.
 The layout of its streets and edifices, its churches adorned with their characteristic onion-shaped domes, and the atmosphere in its coffee houses are all a constant reminder of its Mitteleuropean matrix.